You’re just getting started with your very first course, and you’re a one-person team.

 The versatility is great, but as you’ll find in the pros and cons section, one of the big things is pricing.
 It’s separated from the competition, but not for the best reasons.

-Analytics are important.
-They help you model your business, find what is and isn’t working, and helps you understand what students and viewers expect from you.
-You can view individual course analytics with ease, which grants access to charts, graphs, and raw data to help you formulate your courses to be better for your students.
+You can view individual course analytics with ease, which grants access to charts, graphs, and raw data to help you formulate multiple courses to be better for your students.
 Overall, the analytics are in-depth and useful.

 Pros and Cons of Canvas LMS